What is the title of the degree?

 In addition to the graduate merit scholarship referenced above, there are a variety of scholarships currently available for students attending graduate schools in the United States.
 Students are encouraged to research scholarship opportunities for which they may be eligible.

 Also, there are annual opportunities for graduate students to obtain travel assistance for presentations at the Annual Meeting of the Academy of Criminal Justice Sciences.
-Please see the website for the Academy of Criminal Justice Sciences for further details.

 My employer provides tuition reimbursement.
 Do I still have to pay tuition in advance?